neelam-yadav/code-20210714-neelam/README.md

 2. Add docker registry credentials in Jenkins with ID **dockerhub**

-3. Change the environemnt variable: registry value as per your dockerhub username and repository name.
+3. Change the environment variable: registry value as per your dockerhub username and repository name.

 4. Create a pipeline